ericlindstrom/soyresponse/README.md

 `options.allowJson` - When request is XHR, allow JSON

+`options.buildDir` - Use precompiled templates from a directory.

 `options.xssiPrefix` - http://goo.gl/fdgn7p

 `options.removeFromJson` - Remove objects from JSON that you may not need, such as a global context variable.